July 9, 2014

 Now let me come at this from a slightly different angle.
-In chess, the way you would ideally play is you would start by thinking the possible moves that you could make, then the possible responses that your opponent could make, and your responses to those responses.
+In chess, the way you would ideally play is you would start by thinking about the possible moves that you could make, then the possible responses that your opponent could make, and your responses to those responses.
 Ideally, you would think that through all the way to the end state, and then just try to select a first move that would be best from the point of view of winning when it could calculate through the entire game tree.
-But that’s computationally infeasible because the tree branch is too much: you have an exponential number of moves to consider.
+But that’s computationally infeasible because the tree branches too much: you have an exponential number of moves to consider.

-So what you instead have to do is to calculate explicitly some number of plies ahead.
-Maybe a dozen plies ahead or something like that.
+So what you instead have to do is to calculate explicitly some number of plays ahead.
+Maybe a dozen plays ahead or something like that.
 At that point, your analysis has to stop, and what you do is to have some evaluation function which is relatively simple to compute, which tries to look at the board state that could result from this sequence of six moves and countermoves, and in some rough and ready way try to estimate how good that state is.
 A typical chess evaluation function might look something like this.

 You have some term that evaluates how much material we have, like having your queen and a lot of pieces is beneficial.
 The opponent having few of those is also beneficial.
 We have some metric like a pawn is worth one and queen is worth, I don’t know, 11 or something like that.